 Each member of staff may require different training, but if you want to start simple, organise training courses or mentoring sessions for individual teams first.
 After you’ve learnt more about the needs of each team, it will then be easier to find out what each team member needs in order to expand their skills and grow.

-Let’s not forget that having consistent training will make employees feel heard, appreciated and could lower staff turnover due to the investment in their skills.
-Organising training courses for the future can help you stay on track of your L&D strategy, and it will give you a greater insight into the time your staff need to improve and produce results.
+Let’s not forget that having consistent training will make employees feel heard, and appreciated and could lower staff turnover due to the investment in their skills.
+Organising a training program for the future can help you stay on track with your L&D strategy, and it will give you a greater insight into the time your staff need to improve and produce results.

-Whether you’re new to the concept of L&D or you’ve just hired a new L&D practitioner for HR, here’s three ways you can implement a successful futureproof L&D strategy...
+Whether you’re new to the concept of L&D or you’ve just hired a new L&D practitioner for HR, here are three ways you can implement a successful futureproof L&D strategy...